 Structural metal typically is identified by its length, width, and by its wall, leg, or web thickness.
 Some of the most common structure types and size callouts are:

-Perforated sheet metal is used for industrial shelving, fences, stair treads, grates for floor drains, and a host of decorative sidings and top treatments.
-There are numerous shapes and styles available.
-They are sometimes referred to as perforated metal screens.
+There are many patterns and styles to choose from.
+Sometimes they are referred to as perforated metal screens.
 Perforated sheets are sold as length × width × thickness.
-Lighter-weight sheets are sold by the yard in a roll.
+Lighter weight sheets are sold by the yard in rolls.

 Metal Identification Chart